June 17, 2019

 “There’s an array of complex, interconnected factors that determine a pharmacy’s ultimate cost of goods, including their buying behavior,” said Clark Balcom, senior vice president and COO of PBA Health, a company that helps independent pharmacies improve the buy-side of their business with purchasing optimization technology, group purchasing services, expert contract negotiations, and VAWD-accredited distribution services.

-A pharmacy’s cost of goods is primarily tied to a variety of complicated terms and incentives found within their wholesaler contracts.
+A pharmacy’s cost of goods is primarily tied to a variety of complicated terms and incentives found within their wholesaler contract.
 For example, a pharmacy wholesaler contract may include a brand discount, brand rebate, and generic rebate, each with its own tiered incentive structure based on a certain volume of purchases relative to certain commitments in certain categories and with certain formularies.
 Sound like a mouthful?
 That’s because it is.
 And any given purchase affects your compliance to those incentives, meaning any given purchase could reduce your rebates if you buy incorrectly.

 “You have to be able to track and predict how every purchase will affect your incentives in addition to ever-changing prices and availability,” Balcom said.
 “And to even begin to do that you have to have a complete grasp of all your contract terms and arrangements in the first place.”